fa10-c/c-foundations-lab/README.md

 A small, evolving lab dedicated to strengthening core C programming fundamentals through simple, focused exercises.

 This repository is intentionally minimal.
-The goal is not complexity, but clarity — building solid mental models, clean reasoning, and confidence through consistent practice.
+The goal is not complexity, but clarity, building solid mental models, clean reasoning, and confidence through consistent practice.

 ---